Polymer Analysis and Plastic Testing

 Understanding Material Composition and Properties

 In recent years, we have seen a growing use of polymeric materials in the industries we service and an increasing need for polymer characterization to ensure optimal performance of the material.
 Various polymer testing and analysis processes, including elastomer and plastic testing, can reliably determine material structure and mechanical properties.

-Although Laboratory Testing Inc. is not as well known for polymer testing and plastic testing as it is for testing metals, we have expanded our polymer testing, analysis and characterization capabilities to include FTIR analysis, hardness testing and tensile testing.
-These polymer analysis and testing services are performed according to our stringent procedures and customer requirements.
-All details are outlined on Certified Test Reports.
+Although Laboratory Testing Inc. is not as well known for polymer and plastic testing as it is for testing metals, we have expanded our polymer characterization and other capabilities to include FTIR analysis, hardness testing, tensile testing and X-ray inspection.
+These polymer analysis and testing services are performed according to our stringent procedures and customer requirements at our facility near Philadelphia PA (USA).
+All test details are outlined on Certified Test Reports.

 Fourier Transform Infrared Spectroscopy (FTIR) is an analytical technique used to identify organic, polymeric, and in some cases, inorganic materials.
 LTI is performing FTIR analyses with a high-tech Thermo Scientific Nicolet iS10 FT-IR spectrometer.
 The analysis results in an absorption spectra which provides information about the chemical bonds and molecular structure of a material.
 Absorbance peaks provide information that can be used to identify the general types of material being analyzed.
 The analytical spectrum can be compared with cataloged reference spectra to identify base polymers and additives.